 Don’t get me wrong, traditional Cabbage Rolls are so delicious, but soooo time consuming, that we don’t eat it as often as we would like.
 They are a staple of the Eastern European kitchen, a form of comfort food.
-If you are wanting a more traditional style Golubtsi Cabbage Roll recipe, then click here.

 I had the best intention to make proper cabbage rolls.
 Ok, honestly, I bought on impulse, a beautiful Savoy cabbage, which I thought would make great looking cabbage rolls.
 But life happened.
 Between physio and Dr. appointments and gym, I was running out of time.
 So lazy cabbage rolls it is, or called Lazy Golutbsi.
 It’s not so much lazy, but as a time saver, saving you from boiling and individual wrapping of cabbage leaves.
 It’s more like a Cabbage Roll Casserole Stew.

 I have a large 8 Quart Martha Stewart Cast Iron Round Casserole which works great as a one pot meal.
 It’s a large recipe, so if you don’t want leftovers, maybe just halve the recipe.

 The cabbage can be roughly chopped, bigger pieces are ok, as they shrink and shrivel considerably during the cooking process.
 I chop out the white thick stems in the larger pieces.
 Adding the fried meat mixture and tomato sauces, make this one pot wonder tastes just like the same cabbage rolls we all know and love, just without the mess and boiling of the cabbage head.
 I always generously serve with homemade sour cream.